ywang1121/ZIPNet/README.md

 ## Acknowledgement

-We thank [repo](https://github.com/PengfeiRen96/IPNet) for the image-point cloud framework.
+We thank [repo](https://github.com/cwc1260/HandDAGT) for the HandDAGT framework.